-The Ohatsu-mizu that absorbed voices of the Odaimoku, Namumyohorengekyo, both in the morning and evening changes into Okozui.
-Okozui (or Okosui) literally means “water offered to the Gohonzon,” and there are lots of Kudoku (merits of the Odaiomku) in it.
+The Ohatsu-mizu that absorbed voices of the Odaimoku, Namumyohorengekyo, both in the morning and evening changes into Okōzui.
+Okōzui (or Okosui) literally means “water offered to the Gohonzon,” and there are lots of Kudoku (merits of the Odaiomku) in it.
 It is sacred water having mysterious effects that especially cure your disease.
-A lot of HBS followers receive many Gensho-no-Goriyaku (manifest evidences) by having Okozui.
-People who have never had Okozui can scarcely imagine how wonderful the power of the merits is.
+A lot of HBS followers receive many Genshō-no-Goriyaku (the manifest evidence of rewards) by having Okōzui.
+People who have never had Okōzui can scarcely imagine how wonderful the power of the merits is.

 When you got paid, received your report card, or got or bought some food special and delicious, offer it at the Gokaidan in an Ohatsuho*(1) spirit before evening Okankin.
 The offering represents your gratitude for the constant protection of the Gohonzon, and you will accumulate more Kudoku through the offering.

 Honmon Butsuryu Shu places great importance on the spirit of Ohatsuho.
-Hatsuho generally means ripe rice ears presented to God (Shinto and Busshist deities) before autumn rice harvest.
+Hatsuho generally means ripe rice ears presented to God (Shintō and Buddhist deities) before the autumn rice harvest.
 In HBS, offerings of food and drinks or money that we bought or gained at the beginning of the month or year are called Ohatsuho.
 These offerings in an Ohatsuho spirit represent followers’ gratitude for the protection of the Gohonzon.